lmiguelgato/machine-learning-web-app/README.md

 The build is minified and the filenames include the hashes.\
 The app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment from [Facebook's repository](https://facebook.github.io/create-react-app/docs/deployment) for more information.